 This free software consists of manual data entry by the user.
 These inputs are divided into six groups, as defined in Figure 1.
 This classification is based on two essential concepts when assessing a property: hazard and vulnerability.
-According to UNESCO, risk is the product of hazard and vulnerability.
+According to UNESCO,1 risk is the product of hazard and vulnerability.
 Threats are phenomena that may cause damage or disruption to cultural assets.
-This factor is sometimes replaced by the term hazard, which refers to the likelihood of a threat occurring.
+This factor is sometimes replaced by the term hazard,2 which refers to the likelihood of a threat occurring.
 Hazards can be natural or human-induced, such as in the case of an earthquake or armed conflict.
-Vulnerability is the susceptibility or responsiveness of cultural asset.
+Vulnerability is the susceptibility or responsiveness of cultural property to hazards, so vulnerability relates to the degree of intrinsic weakness of the cultural asset.
 Finally, the service life depends on the hazards, vulnerability and management of the building in terms of maintenance.

-These variables have been combined following the formula shown in Figure 2, in which the inference relationships are established by consulting experts using the DELPHI model.
+These variables have been combined following the formula shown in Figure 2, in which the inference relationships are established by consulting experts using the DELPHI model.3